-It is important that each significant event, whether single or recurring, whether positive or negative, are considered in terms of the impact on an individual.
-What may be significant for one person may have more or less significance for another.
+It is important that each significant event, whether single or recurring, whether positive or negative, are considered in terms of the impact on a child or young person.
+What may be significant for one child, may have more or less significance for another.
 Professional judgement should be adopted when determining impact.